 Dress Code – As warm weather approaches, we begin to think about bringing our spring and summer clothing out and start putting away our winter clothing for another season.
 Here are the guidelines for appropriate attire at Jewell:

-- Shirts displaying or advertising alcohol or drugs are not acceptable.
+Shirts displaying or advertising alcohol or drugs are not acceptable.
+Shirts with profanity, gang logos or terminology or other inappropriate themes are not allowed.

 We are asking parents and students to use their good judgment.
 Students not complying with appropriate attire will be asked to call parents to pick them up from school or to bring them a change of clothing